Mastering the Art of Tall Ship Sailing:

 As a beginner what type of voyage should I choose?

-Some people like to try one of our UK Sailing Weekends first before committing to a longer sailing holiday but there is no obligation to do so and many first time sailors go straight for something more challenging.
+Some people like to try one of our UK Sailing Weekends first before committing to a longer sailing holiday but there is no obligation to do so.

-If you find it difficult to choose or are not sure what any of our voyages will involve just give us a ring on 07977 594649.
-Remember, because we are not an agency, booking for many boats you will be speaking directly to the people you will actually be sailing with.
+If you find it difficult to choose or are not sure what any of our voyages will involve feel free to give us a ring on 07977 594649 or send us an email.
+Remember, we are not an agency booking for many boats so you will be speaking directly to the people you will be sailing with in the summer.

-What can I expect to learn on a Tall Ships Sailing Holiday?
+Exactly what can I expect to learn on Trinovante?

-For starters you are definitely going to learn some new nautical words!
+For starters you are going to learn some new nautical words!

 Initially most beginners feel quite daunted – that’s normal.
 From the moment you step onboard you will learn to sail by being totally immersed in the world of sail and the sea.

 On a multi masted schooner we need you, our guest sailors, to be involved in everything.
 From hoisting sail and steering to dropping the anchor.
 It’s in our interest to teach you as much as possible.
-The boat sails better, we get competent crew, you learn and enjoy the sailing more.
+The boat sails better, Trinovante gets competent crew, you learn and enjoy the sailing more.

 There is always a mix of abilities on board from beginners to experienced sailors so whatever level you’re at you won’t be alone.

 Every year Trinovante sets sail on a different voyage.
-See all our 2021 UK sailing holidays here .
-View the voyage map here.
-You can join for anything from a few days to a couple of weeks and experience a taster weekend, coastal or offshore sailing.
+See all our 2024 UK sailing holidays here.
+You can view the voyage map here.
+Join Trinovante for anything from a few days to a couple of weeks and sail on a taster weekend, enjoy some coastal sailing or an offshore voyage.

 New Sailing Skills, New Experiences, New Horizons.